Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 "So they believed them," she said, "and they left."

-While it awaited test results, the cruise line did not initially tell passengers about the sick woman who got off the ship, even though she was hospitalized, relatives of current passengers said.
+While it awaited test results, the cruise line did not initially tell passengers about the sick woman who got off the ship, even though she was hospitalised, relatives of current passengers said.

 Instead, the ship continued toward its next port-of-call, Antigua.
 After authorities there denied the ship docking because of the ill woman who had disembarked in Puerto Rico, it headed out for the multiday trip across the Atlantic Ocean.